ZXShady/enchantum/docs/features.md

 - **Notes**:
 The circular variants require `value` to be a valid enum otherwise an assertion is called.

+They are functors and not templated functions which allows passing  them to higher order functions.

 - **Parameters**:
   - `e`: The enum to convert to an index value.